EvanJin/pigment/README.md

 var Color = require("pigment");
 ```

-To be able to perform any operations on a color, you need to create a new color object.
+To be able to perform any operations on a color, create a new color object.

 ```javascript
 var c = new Color("#f06860");